KOTORCommunityPatches/TSL_Community_Patch/README.md

 **Contact: afuturepilotis@gmail.com or PM at deadlystream.com**

-Original Release Date: 06/14/2018
+Original Release Date: 2018-06-14

-Current Version Release Date: TBA
+Current Version Release Date: 2019-12-29

 ## 1. Description:
 This mod is a compilation of various bugfix mods put together with the intention of fixing all the known bugs with the last official patch of KOTOR 2.
 A huge thanks to all of the mod authors who created these mods, and gave me permission to include them in this patch.

 ## 2. Install:
-Run INSTALL.exe and select your desired level of installation:

-* Tier 1 - This category strictly addresses bugs and other problems that probably weren't intended by the developers.
-* Tier 2 - This category enhances the game experience.
-Restoring cut content, aesthetic changes, removing annoyances, etc. Only utilizes existing game assets.
-Recommended content.
-* Tier 3 - This category includes modder-created content, assets ported from K1, etc. Optional content.

-The Tier you select will also install the previous Tier/s, i.e. selecting Tier 1 will only install Tier 1 content, selecting Tier 2 will install both Tier 1 and Tier 2 content, selecting Tier 3 will install all content.
+Run INSTALL.exe and navigate to your K2 install folder.
+Generally speaking, this mod should be installed before anything else, except mods that do hard edits/overwrites of 2DA, TLK or MOD (module) files.

 ## 3. Uninstall:
 Given the complexity of this mod, a clean install of KOTOR II is recommended.
 However, you can check through the installation log file if you wish to undo the changes made.